matteopolak/website/src/posts/axum-extract.md

 passed into the handler, but does not consume the request.
 On the other hand, the `Json` extractor consumes the request and deserializes the body into the `Data` struct.

-Let's start by implementing some basic reuqest & response structs and a simple trait for our non-consuming extractors:
+Let's start by implementing some basic request & response structs and a simple trait for our non-consuming extractors:

 ```rust
 /// A "part" of a request that can be taken out without consuming the request.